mvolkanatalay/scRNAseq-PulmonaryFibrosis/scRNAseq-PF.md

 ### Read in Data and Basic Statistics

 The data can be downloaded from: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE135893.
-You can download three files which are at the bottom of the webpage: GSE135893_barcodes.tsv.gz, GSE135893_genes.tsv.gz, and GSE135893_matrix.mtx.gz .
+You can download three files which are at the bottom of the webpage: GSE135893_barcodes.tsv.gz, GSE135893_genes.tsv.gz, and GSE135893_matrix.mtx.gz.
 These files contain a set of matrices that correspond to the cell identifiers (cellular barcodes), gene names, and expression values for each cell.

-Expression values can be read in by `readMM()` while `read_tsv()` can be used to access the other two files.
+Expression values can be read by `readMM()` while `read_tsv()` can be used to access the other two files.

 ```
 # Read in `matrix.mtx`